 - Strong willpower is required to complete outpatient treatment.
 There are always significant risks of relapse involved because of environmental triggers.
 It’s important that individuals stay away from elements of temptation or acquaintances that may give them access to heroin.

 Depending on your situation’s specifics, one of these treatment options should be suitable for you.
 However, long-term recovery from opiates doesn’t stop there.
 Aftercare services are also vital for recovery.

 Continued attention to mental health and attending group meetings are crucial for a successful recovery.
 Individuals should find primary care mental health professionals once rehab is complete.
-Additionally, participation in group meetings and 12-step recovery programs are also important.
+Additionally, participation in group meetings and 12-step recovery programs or their alternatives is also important.

 At Icarus Behavioral Health, we have experience assisting individuals to recover from opiate abuse disorder.
 We provide referrals for medically-assisted detox, top-tier inpatient rehab, and outpatient rehab services to meet your needs.

 All of the important elements mentioned above are available in our programs.
 We provide a holistic treatment approach to healing with an environment conducive to recovery.

 We also provide several resources for aftercare services and continued treatment.
 If you or someone you know is suffering from heroin abuse disorder or struggling with other opiates, we encourage you to contact one of our admissions specialists at Icarus Behavioral Health.
 They’re happy to answer any questions and address concerns regarding all of our treatment options.